The continued focus on economic crime and transparency

 Beneficial owners

 RLEs: A RLE will have to verify the identity of a relevant officer and the RLE must maintain the verified status of that relevant officer for so long as the RLE is registered as a beneficial owner with Companies House.
-RLEs will have to verify the identity of a relevant officer within 28 days of the appointment date of that relevant officer.
+RLEs will have to verify the identity of a relevant officer within 28 days of becoming a RLE (and in respect of a new company formation, the RLE will have to verify the identity of a relevant officer within 28 days from the date of incorporation).

 The company concerned may choose to provide the verification of the PSCs/RLEs to Companies House, however it does not have to.
 Companies House will have the power to directly enforce verification obligations against the beneficial owners.